nicky-nym/nicky-nym.github.io/index.md

 ### Beyond a faster commute

 You might think that faster travel times would lead to faster commute times, but, surprisingly, that's usually not the case.
 Instead, when faster travel is possible, most people choose to use it to travel **further per day**, instead of using it to travel for **less time per day**.
-(See [Rules of thumb: Marchetti](#marchetti)
+(See [Rules of thumb: Marchetti](#marchetti).)

 The result of faster travel times is not shorter commute times for everyone, but is instead an increase in daily **kinematic range** for everyone.